Gurobi/gurobi-machinelearning/docs/source/mlm-mip-models.rst

 random forest and gradient boosting that are based on decision trees)

 Throughout,
-we denote by :math:`x` the independent variables (or input of the regression models) and :math:`y` the dependent variables (or output of the regression model)
+we denote by :math:`x` the input of the regression (i.e. the independent variables) and :math:`y` the output of the regression model (i.e. the dependent variables).

 Linear Regression
 =================

-With given weights :math:`\beta \in \mathbb R^{p+1}` the linear regression model takes the form
+Denoting by :math:`\beta \in \mathbb R^{p+1}` the computed weights of linear regression, its model takes the form

 .. math::

   y = \sum_{i=1}^p \beta_i x_i + \beta_0.

-Since this is purely linear, it can be represented using linear constraints in Gurobi.
+Since this is linear, it can be represented directly in Gurobi using linear constraints.
 Note that the model fits other techniques than ordinary linear regression such as Ridge or Lasso.

 Logistic Regression